braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/creating_a_segment.md

 When building a segment, you can apply one or multiple exclusion groups.
 Exclusion groups contain criteria that identify users to exclude from your segment, and will always be connected to your filter groups with an "AND NOT" operator.

+Exclusion groups override segment criteria.
 If a user falls into your exclusion group criteria, they will not be part of your segment, even if they meet the criteria within your filter groups.

 Create an exclusion group by adding filters like you would for filter groups.
 The _Estimated Reachable Users_ statistic in an exclusion group shows the estimated number of users remaining in your segment after the exclusion criteria is applied.